ihtiht/dinger/README.md

 # Dinger [![Build Status](https://travis-ci.org/stoyicker/dinger.svg?branch=master)](https://travis-ci.org/stoyicker/dinger "stoyicker/dinger - Travis CI")
+## Maintenance notice
+This project is in maintenance-mode only.
+I won't be adding any new features, although I will continue to maintain auto-swiping for the foreseeable future, and I'm open to anyone else who wants to add features and contribute.

 ## What Tinder should have been

 Tinder is a very trendy thing.
 It's like clubbing, but without the fun :D